jackyzha0/quartz/content/notes/05-6809-assembly.md

 		- e.g., return from subroutine (`rts`)
 	- and (optionally) parameters called **operands**
 		- e.g., GOTO (`bra more`)
-	- instuctionsare often of different lengths
+	- instuctions are often of different lengths
 		- `rts` one byte on the 6809
 		- `bra more` is two bytes on the 6809
 		- On ARM32 they are all 32-bits (4 bytes)